 Fund balance reserves should be 25% or ninety (90) days of operating expenditures, net of debt service requirements and other designations.
-The bond covenants also require 1.40 times average annual debt service to be reserved.
+Bond covenant also requires 1.40 times average annual debt service to be reserved.

-Designations
+• Designations

-Capital Infrastructure
+• Capital Infrastructure

 The City Council may designate available fund balance for the maintenance of assets considered part of the City's "Sports Capital of Texas" strategic goal and to meet the statutory requirements for the use of these funds.
-These projects may include the city-owned Dell Diamond baseball stadium and conference center, the Round Rock Sports Center, Champion Fields at Old Settlers Park (OSP) - Baseball and Softball, and the OSP Multi-Purpose Field Complex.
+These projects may include the city-owned Dell Diamond Triple A baseball stadium and conference center, the Round Rock Sports Center, and the Old Settlers Park Multi-Purpose Field Complex.

-Promotion of the Arts
+• Promotion of the Arts

-A minimum of five percent (5%) of HOT revenues, net of any rebates, is designated to fund the promotion of the Arts.
+Five percent (5%) of HOT revenues, net of any rebates, is designated to fund the promotion of the Arts.
 The City will ensure that these funds are used to promote tourism as required by statute through an annual review of the use of the funds.